tracim/tracim/docs/administration/configuration/customisation/branding.md

 More documentation about this manifest file is available on [W3C website](https://www.w3.org/TR/appmanifest/).

-### Safari pinned tab icon

-This icon can be changed by copying your image in `<branding_folder>/images/safari-pinned-tab-icon.svg`.
-Its color will automatically be the primary color setup in `color.json`.

-Documentation about this feature in Safari is available on [Apple's website](https://developer.apple.com/library/archive/documentation/AppleApplications/Reference/SafariWebContent/pinnedTabs/pinnedTabs.html).

 ## Customize the login page

 The login page can be customized by creating/editing some simple HTML files.